 The initial impact of the corona crisis was relatively muted in Finland.
-According to the preliminary GDP estimates, production fell by about 5 percent in the first half of the year.
+According to the latest GDP estimates, output fell by 5.7 percent in the first half of the year.
 That is considerably less than the 15 percent contraction in Eurozone over the same period – not to mention the most severely hit economies, like the UK and Spain, where GDP has declined over 20 percent in the first two quarters of the year.

-The first wave of the pandemic never escalated into a serious health crisis in Finland and a complete lockdown of the economy was avoided.
+The first wave of the pandemic never led to a serious health crisis in Finland and a complete lockdown of the economy was avoided.
 Private consumption dropped but not as badly as in many other European countries.
 Factories remained open, which supported employment and industrial production.

 In the second half of the year, the key uncertainties relate to the indirect effects coming from declining world trade and weaker investment spending.
 Swings in external demand and global investment cycle are typically transmitted to Finnish production with a few months delay.
 These lagging second round effects are likely to keep the pace of economic recovery slower in Finland than in the wider Euro Area.

 The latest economic projections look slightly better than the previous forecasts published in the summer.
 The consensus now expects Finnish GDP to contract by about 4-5 percent this year and grow about 2-3 percent in 2021.
 Risks of the macroeconomic outlook are still tilted to the downside, however.
 Another wide spread escalation of the pandemic could halt the recovery and lead to a renewed drop in global output.
 Countries that have experienced a significant second wave of Covid-19 infections have already witnessed much slower pace of recovery, especially in the service sector.
 Fading government support could also pile up corporate bankruptcies and cause spikes in unemployment.